textX/Arpeggio/docs/index.rst

 .. image:: https://raw.githubusercontent.com/igordejanovic/Arpeggio/master/docs/images/calc_parse_tree.dot.png
    :height: 500

 Each non-leaf node is non-terminal.
-The name in in this nodes are the names of the grammar PEG rules that created them.
+The name in this nodes are the names of the grammar PEG rules that created them.

 The leaf nodes are terminals and they are matched by the string match or regex match rules.